comp251/comp251.github.io/resources/linux.md

 One thing that you will notice is that it is awkward to deal with files that have special characters or spaces, since the shell interprets a space as separating arguments!
 <br><br>
 If you need to work with files with spaces or special characters, use `\` to "escape" the special character/space.

+## General tips

+* The shell provides both command and file completion.
+When you type the start of some command or file, use the tab key to have the shell attempt to complete it.
+If there are multiple options, hit tab twice quickly to see them all.
+* There are some special signals that you can send to programs using the control
+  key:

+  * `ctrl-c` will attempt to kill the currently-running program
+  * `ctrl-d` will send the end-of-file character to the currently-running program
+  * `ctrl-z` will send the running program to the background and pause it.
+Use `jobs` to list background programs, `fg` to resume the program in the foreground, and `bg` to resume the program in the background.

 ## Command list